Improving the numerical stability of fast matrix multiplication: Algorithm selection

 for nodes $[2,1]$, $[2,3]$, and $[2,4]$ of the recursion tree, while using the original algorithm at nodes $[1]$, $[2,2]$, $[2,5]$, $[2,6]$, and $[2,7]$.
 Similar improvements can be made based on the Strassen-Winograd algorithm, which has a slightly larger stability factor. \end{example}

-A more generic non-uniform approach is described in a patent by Castrapel and Gustafson \cite{castrapel2007precision}.
+A more generic non-uniform approach is described in a patent by Castrapel and Gustafson~\cite{castrapel2007precision}.
 They consider eight variants of the Strassen-Winograd algorithm, defined by

 with $x,y,z\in\{1,2\}$.
-The correctness of these variants can be derived from \cite[Equation (6)]{JM86}.
+The correctness of these variants can be derived from the work of Johnson and McLoughlin~\cite[Equation (6)]{JM86}.
 Castrapel and Gustafson suggest using random, round-robin, or matrix-dependent selections of algorithms to more evenly distribute the error, but they do not prove that any particular techniques will reduce the stability factor.

 \begin{example} We can improve the two-level stability factor for the $\bc{3}{2}{3}$ case in a similar manner.
-The smallest stability factor we have discovered for this case is $\emax=20$, given by the $\alg{\M U}{\M V}{\M W}$ in \cref{app:fast323}, which has stability vector $e = $.
+The smallest stability factor we have discovered for this case is $\emax=20$, given by the $\alg{\M U}{\M V}{\M W}$ in \cref{app:fast323}, which has stability vector

 Compared to a uniform two-level stability factor of $20^2=400$, we can achieve a stability factor of 352 using 3 variants of the algorithm.
 We use the original algorithm at nodes $[1]$, $[2,2]$, $[2,6]$, $[2,8]$, $[2,14]$, and $[2,15]$, the variant

 at nodes $[2,1]$, $[2,3]$, $[2,10]$, and $[2,11]$, and the variant

 at nodes $[2,4]$, $[2,5]$, $[2,7]$, $[2,9]$, $[2,12]$, and $[2,13]$.
 We suspect that better two-level stability factors are achievable. \end{example}